 Fisher Price: Rock-A-Stack

-Group project with Ana Videto (graphic design), Sui Liu (industrial design), and Yichen Wu (industrial design) for the Fisher Price company to redesign a package for the infant toy Rock-A-Stack.
-My main task in this group project was to create the primary design of the package that would be made out of paperboard.
-As a group we did research and came up with a plan on how we wanted to package this toy.
-We decided on a fun rocket ship design for the outside of the package and a surprise element around the rings using a paperboard divider that once gets pulled up on to remove sends the rings launching into the air.
-The packaging is reusable as you can keep the primary packaging as a fun storage container and can reset up the ring paperboard divider to continuous fun!
+Group project with Ana Videto (graphic design), Sui Liu (industrial design), Yichen Wu (industrial design), and myself (graphic design) for the Fisher Price company to redesign a package for the infant toy Rock-A-Stack.
+As a group, we did research and came up with a plan on how we wanted to package this toy.
+We decided on a fun rocket ship design for the outside of the package and a surprise element around the rings using a paperboard divider that, once pulled up to remove, sends the rings launching into the air.
+The packaging is reusable as you can keep the primary packaging as a fun storage container and can reset the ring paperboard divider to continuous fun!
+My task in this group project was to design the graphics of the primary packaging (the rocket ship) of the product that would draw attention from buyers.

 It is a complete box but the purpose is to reuse the top half and the ring dividers to have the kid experience the excitement multiple times.